Terminal Graph

 Port Type Direction Description

-write stream input Replace content with incoming text
+write signal input Replace content with incoming text

-append stream input Append text, preserving cursor position and undo history
+append signal input Append text, preserving cursor position and undo history

 Editor